securesign/sigstore-ocp/README.md

 This wrapper chart builds on top of the [Scaffold](https://github.com/sigstore/helm-charts/tree/main/charts/scaffold) chart from the Sigstore project to both simplify and satisfy the requirements for deployment within an OpenShift

+If you have already read this document and want a quick no-fail path to installing a Sigstore stack, follow the section [quick start](#no-fail-quickstart)

 The chart enhances the scaffold chart by taking care of the following:

 * Provision Namespaces
 * Configure `RoleBindings` to enable access to the `anyuid` SecurityContextConstraint
 * Inject Fulcio root and Rekor signing keys

-# Chart configurations
+### Chart configurations

 The following sections describe how to specifically configure certain features of the chart:

-## Fulcio root key injection
+#### Fulcio root key injection

 Utilize the following commands and configurations to inject Fulcio root secret: